 See note on The Adventures of Pow Wow, above.

 I’ve been thinking: now that we have two children, it’s time to marry June.

 See note on Leave It to Beaver, above.
-Ward and June Cleaver were held up as the improbably ideal American marriage; Beaumont and Billingsley had 2 divorces and 4 spouses between them (2 of Billingsley’s husbands died).
+Ward and June Cleaver were held up as the improbably ideal American marriage; Beaumont and Billingsley had two divorces and four spouses between them (two of Billingsley’s husbands died).

 [Sung.]
 There’s a bright golden haze on the meadow ...

 A line from the song “Oh What a Beautiful Morning,” from the musical Oklahoma!
 Sample lyrics: “There's a bright golden haze on the meadow/The corn is as high as an elephant's eye/An' it looks like it's climbin' clear up to the sky.”